kdeldycke/awesome-billing/README.md

 - [Raising Prices is Hard](https://www.backblaze.com/blog/raising-prices-is-hard/) - Backblaze post-mortem on raising prices on their main offer.
 They wanted to create an extension program based on credit system.
 This became a full-time job for a handful of their most senior engineers, and resulted in a six month project.
 - [Details on Expiring DigitalOcean Credits](https://blog.digitalocean.com/details-on-expiring-digitalocean-credits/) - The reason you have to add an time limit on credits: unused ones accounts as liabilities on our balance sheet.
 - [Hacking Scooters: How I Created $100k Worth Of Free Rides](https://webcache.googleusercontent.com/search?q=cache:7hrzYYk5-IwJ:https://fant.io/p/hacking-voi/) - A cautionary tale on how promo codes can be exploited to get unlimited free rides.
+- [China's Pinduoduo reports theft of online discount vouchers to police](https://www.reuters.com/article/us-pinduoduo-china/chinas-pinduoduo-reports-theft-of-online-discount-vouchers-to-police-idUSKCN1PE05J) - The next level of fraud: `an online collective exploited a loophole on its platform to “steal” tens of millions of yuan worth of discount vouchers`.

 ## Taxes